 So the "faith" that Jesus was speaking of had nothing to do with the "faith" that sectarian institutions put forth.

-The "faith" that Jesus was referring to with Mary was her trust in Jesus' teachings.
-Her confidence that those teachings were true.
+The "faith" that Jesus was referring to with Mary was her confidence that Jesus' teachings were true.

 Jesus' teachings were his primary mission.
 He traveled from town to town through an inhospitable desert region, sometimes with little water or food, just to preach to the people of these different towns.
 He would stand up on hills, stand in boats and stand in courtyards teaching the people.
 This was his purpose and mission.